December 2, 2020

 Finish off your day at one of the craft breweries or Lost State Distilling, the hottest new distillery in the area.
 Voted the 2020 Best New Craft Distillery by USA Today 10Best, the spirits drinker will find a bourbon, gin, rum, vodka, or Tennessee whiskey to enjoy.

-Elderbrew has found their niche, producing small batches of hand-crafted ales and lagers.
+Elderbrew has found its niche, producing small batches of hand-crafted ales and lagers.
 For the casual beer drinker interested in a little bit of everything, State Street Brewing Co. is a great post-adventure hangout for everyone.
-Grab a seat in Bristol’s historical bus station for one of Bristol Station Brews & Taproom’s award-winning beers or try The Cascade Draft House for a rotating list of over 40 brews, ciders, sours, and seltzers that are sure to hit the spot.
+Visit The Cascade Draft House for a rotating list of over 40 brews, ciders, sours, and seltzers that are sure to hit the spot.

 Since opening in the summer of 2020, The Sessions Hotel has quickly become a top destination for the country music lover with onsite music venues and a day spa.
 Both hotels are located in the heart of downtown with easy access to dining options and cultural amenities.